BIIE-DeepIR/chatgpt-for-slack/README.md

   simple question by mentioing the app's bot user
 - **Discuss:** Runs when a user send a follow-up message in a discussion thread with ChatGPT

+## Todo list
+- A long response is currently split into multiple messages.
+This is not ideal
+- Markdown formatting is not fully supported by Slack, there's only a workaround
+- If the API takes long to respond, the token is revoked (at least locally)
+- When the wrokflow configuration is run, the direct message trigger is created even if there's already one

 ## Setup